 The Final Rule defines a “pooled investment vehicle” to mean (i) any investment company, as defined in section 3(a) of the 40 Act; or (ii) any company that (a) would be an investment company under that section but for the exclusion provided from that definition by paragraph (1) or (7) of section 3(c) of the 40 Act, and (b) is identified by its legal name by the applicable investment adviser in its Form ADV (or successor form) filed with the SEC or will be so identified in the next annual updating amendment to Form ADV required to be filed by the applicable investment adviser pursuant to rule 204–1 under the Advisers Act.
 Such pooled investment vehicles are not required to file a BOI Report with FinCEN between their formation date and the date they are identified by a legal name by their applicable investment adviser in Form ADV (or successor form) filed with the SEC.

-23. Subsidiaries of exempt entities, i.e., entities whose ownership interests are “controlled or wholly owned, directly or indirectly, by one or more” exempt entities are also exempt from BOI reporting requirements.
+- Subsidiaries of certain exempt entities, i.e., entities whose ownership interests are “controlled or wholly owned, directly or indirectly, by one or more” exempt entities other than money services businesses, pooled investment vehicles, entities assisting a tax‐exempt entity, or inactive entities, are also exempt from BOI reporting requirements.

 9. Which Exemptions From the Definition of Reporting Company Apply to Investment Funds and Investment Advisers?